AlbertoTalavan/TS_RWbootcamp_2020/Week06/Week06_README.md

 [![Swift](https://img.shields.io/badge/Swift-5.0-orange.svg?longCache=true&style=flat&logo=swift)](https://www.swift.org)
 ![iOS](https://img.shields.io/badge/iOS-13.2+-lightgrey.svg?longCache=true&?style=plastic&logo=apple)

-This week homework consists in create our own pokedex using a started project:
+## Considerations.
-- it is mandatory 3 columns of cards in portrait and landscape (whatever the screensize is) using the first tab bar item
+- it is mandatory 3 columns of cards in portrait and landscape (whatever the screensize is) using the first tab bar item, and
 - for the second tab bar item we just have to show 1 card in portrait mode

+## Final Considerations.
+I have used **Flow layout**

 >possible improvements in the future:
 > - do the same project using diffable data source and compositional layout